Esca-MMC/EscasModdingPlugins/docs/emp-modding-guide.md

 ### Game State Query
 The `Esca.EMP/GameStateQuery` token can be used to check a [game state query (GSQ)](https://stardewvalleywiki.com/Modding:Game_state_queries) in Content Patcher.
 It returns either "True" or "False".
 It's only active while a save is fully loaded.

-Note that this token uses the same update rates as other tokens.
-Its value will only change at the specified update rate for your patch (at the start of each day, by default).
-GSQs might also be slightly slower than other tokens, so if another token can achieve the same goal, use that instead.
+Unlike the game's "Condition" fields, this token uses the same [update rates](https://github.com/Pathoschild/StardewMods/blob/develop/ContentPatcher/docs/author-guide.md#update-rate) as other Content Patcher tokens.
+Its value can only change at your patch's update rate (e.g. the start of each day).

+This token can affect the game's performance more than others.
+If other tokens can achieve the same goal, please use those instead.

 Format example: